quarkusio/quarkus/README.md

 ## Release Planning

-Interested on when the next release is coming?
+Interested in when the next release is coming?
 Check our [release planning](https://github.com/quarkusio/quarkus/wiki/Release-Planning) document for details.

 ## How to build Quarkus